n0b0dyCN/n0framework/README.md

 * Attack all with one command.

 ## TODO
-* Restructure util.py and split the file accroding to different usage of functions
+* Restructure util.py and split the file accroding to different usage of functions.
-* Set parameters to attack instruction to attack certain gamebox using certain exploit
+* Set parameters to attack instruction to attack certain gamebox using certain exploit.
-* Auto select exploit for gamebox
+* Auto select exploit for gamebox.
+* Add logger to every class.